NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_bc_dashboard.md

 The dashboard content is available as JSON file located in `\neo4j-mdr-db\neodash_reports`.
 For the released version 0.7.3 and earlier, this is not the latest version as deployed in the sandbox, but you can use this to check some cyper queries.

-### Create own dashboards
+### Create own dashboards (neodash.graphapp.io)

 You can also design your own dashboard.

 **Investigate database name**: We need the name of the actual database.
 We can open the Neo4j database browser with this URL: [http://localhost:5001/browser/](http://localhost:5001/browser/){target=_blank}.
 By clicking the database symbol at the right, we can select different databases.
 There should be a database named `mdrdb-2024.01.05-08.52` or similar.
 This is the database name we need.

 **Create new dashboars**: Now we can visit [http://neodash.graphapp.io/](http://neodash.graphapp.io/){target=_blank} and create a new dashboard.
 Here we can connect to our local database.
 If you have not changed the default settings for the docker setup, your port will be `5002`, the username `neo4j` and the password `changeme1234`.
 Make also sure to enter the correct default database which could be `mdrdb-2024.01.05-08.52`.
+If you want to connect to your local database, make sure to use `http://` prefix, as `https://` is likely not working.

 ![Screenshot for connecting to local database](./img/guide_bc_dash_01.png)